Wisconsin's 'uninstructed' voters send Biden a strong message on the war in Gaza

 In a statement to NPR ahead of Tuesday's election, the Biden-Harris campaign said "the President believes that making your voice heard is fundamental to who we are as Americans" and that "Biden shares the goal for an end to the violence and a just and lasting peace in the Middle East."

-NPR Political Reporter Elena Moore contributed to this report contributed to this story
+NPR's Elena Moore and WUWM's Maayan Silver contributed to this report contributed to this story

 Copyright 2024 WUWM 89.7 FM - Milwaukee's NPR.
 To see more, visit WUWM 89.7 FM - Milwaukee's NPR.